 The DoD wants institutions to abide by 34 C.F.R.
 668.8, which allows for students to interrupt their plan of study due to military service and return without penalty.

 Students are not permitted to receive a refund of Department of Veterans Affairs (VA) tuition payments or military Tuition Assistance.
 Moreover, UWG is required to return unearned VA and military Tuition Assistance funds to the correct source.
 As with our Return to Title IV policy, UWG uses the date of withdrawal or the last date of recorded attendance when all classes are reporting as failing to determine when a student stopped working on a course.
-It is important for student using VA and DoD funds to speak with both an academic advisor and a staff member from the Center for Adult Learners and Veterans to consider how withdrawal from a course might impact them.
+It is important for student using VA and DoD funds to speak with both an academic advisor and a School Certifying Official in the Office of the Registrar to consider how withdrawing from a course might impact them.

 Degree Plans and Requirements